UNLIMITED SOLAR ENERGY!

 - They may not produce as much energy as a nuclear power plant, but the efficiency is improving.

 If you are still not sure about solar technology, check out the Solar Impulse – Solar energy is already mature enough to power an airplane.
-Personally, I think that solar will become the next game changer.
-They are affordable – so much that you can buy and build your own power rig.
-Expand on it, and you can kiss the electricity bills goodbye.
+Personally, I think that solar power is the next game changer.
+They are affordable – So much that they cost less than a smartphone these days.

 - Solar Panels: Convert direct sunlight to electricity.